Memorial Day Weekend Activities and Events

 Virginia City Celebration of Heroes Memorial Day Parade

-The parade starts at noon on Saturday, May 28, 2016 and will travel down C Street, Virginia City's main drag.
+The parade starts at noon on Saturday, May 25, 2019 and will travel down C Street, Virginia City's main drag.
 The parade celebrates the heroism and sacrifice of those Americans who have died defending our nation.
 Call (775) 847-7500 for more information.
 All entries are welcome.
-While in Virginia City, check out the other fun things to do while visiting the Comstock, like riding on the V & T Railroad.
+While in Virginia City, check out the other fun things to do while visiting the Comstock, like riding on the V & T Railroad, which opens its 2018 season during Memorial Day weekend.

 Steam Trains at the Nevada State Railroad Museum